alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-24-golang-first-websockets.markdown

 }
 ```

-And the handler itself.
-The structure is straight forward:
+And then the handler itself.
+Its structure is straight forward:
 - Exit the function when the connection closes.
 - Register a cleanup sequence for when the connection finished.
 - Launch a goroutine to listen to incoming messages and EOF error, signifing the connection closing.